Edge-Center/terraform-provider-edgecenter/docs/resources/network.md

 - `create_router` (Boolean) Create external router to the network, default true
 - `last_updated` (String) The timestamp of the last update (use with update context).
 - `metadata_map` (Map of String) A map containing metadata, for example tags.
-- `mtu` (Number) Maximum Transmission Unit (MTU) for the network.
-It determines the maximum packet size that can be transmitted without fragmentation.
 - `project_id` (Number) The uuid of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `project_name` (String) The name of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `region_id` (Number) The uuid of the region.
 Either 'region_id' or 'region_name' must be specified.